 Is there a specific eSIM for Bruges?

-There is no eSIM solely for Bruges, because eSIMs work by country or region.
+There isn't an eSIM just for Bruges, because eSIMs work by country or region.
 For Bruges, you need a Belgium eSIM, which covers the entire city and also Brussels, Ghent, and Antwerp.
-With a single digital card, you'll have internet anywhere on your Belgian getaway.
+With a single digital card, you'll have internet access anywhere on your Belgian getaway.

 Which airport do I arrive at for Bruges?

 Bruges does not have its own airport.
-Most travelers arrive via Brussels: Brussels-Zaventem Airport or Charleroi, which is widely used by low-cost airlines.
-From both, there is a train to Bruges station in just over an hour.
-The Belgium eSIM gives you data from the moment you land.
+Most travelers arrive via Brussels: Brussels-Zaventem Airport or Charleroi Airport, which is widely used by low-cost airlines.
+From both, there's a train to Bruges station in just over an hour.
+The Belgium eSIM provides data as soon as you land.

 How many gigabytes do I need for a weekend in Bruges?

-For one or two days with normal usage (maps, photos, and social media), 1-3 GB is usually enough, especially if you take advantage of the hotel's WiFi at night.
+For one or two days of normal use (maps, photos, and social media), 1-3 GB is usually enough, especially if you use the hotel's Wi-Fi at night.
 If you stay longer or visit several Belgian cities, estimate between 3 and 10 GB depending on how much video you consume.

-Does the Belgium eSIM work if I'm also going to Amsterdam or Paris?
+Will the same eSIM work if I'm also going to Amsterdam or Paris?

-Will I have good coverage in the historic center and along the canals?
+Will I have good coverage in the historic center and canals?

 Yes.
-Bruges' city center has very good 4G/5G coverage as it is a compact and touristy area.
-You'll browse without problems in Grote Markt, the belfry, or along the canals.
-The signal might only drop temporarily inside very thick stone buildings; for that, download an offline map before you go.
+Bruges' city center has very good 4G/5G coverage because it's a compact and touristy area.
+You'll browse without problems in Grote Markt, at the belfry, or along the canals.
+The signal may only drop temporarily inside very thick stone buildings or near the top of the Belfry; for that, download the offline map before you go.

 Conclusion

-To visit Bruges with data from minute one, a Belgium eSIM is the most convenient option: it covers the entire city, works as soon as you land in Brussels, and saves you from relying on each cafe's WiFi.
-If your route crosses into Amsterdam or Paris, consider a regional Europe eSIM.
-Prepare your Belgium eSIM before you leave and enjoy the canals with your phone always connected.
+To visit Bruges with data from the moment you arrive, a Europe eSIM is the most convenient option: it covers the entire city, works as soon as you land in Brussels, and saves you from relying on cafe Wi-Fi.
+If your route crosses to Amsterdam or Paris, the same digital card will accompany you without any changes.
+Prepare your Europe eSIM before you leave and enjoy the canals with your phone always connected.